mcebrowski/BookRatingApp/README.md

 Options:

-- type 1 to add rating
+- type "1" to add rating
-- type 2 to change the title
+- type "2" to change the title
-- type 3 to show Statistics
+- type "3" to show Statistics
-- type 4 to start from beginning
+- type "4" to start from beginning
-- type q to exit from program
+- type "q" to exit from program